Is Poplar Wood Strong? (With Surprising Reasons!)

 Is Poplar Wood Stronger than Pine?

-But there are many types of pine woods, for example, poplar is stronger than white pine but weaker and softer than yellow pine with 80 lbf.
+There are many types of pine woods, for example, poplar is stronger than white pine but weaker and softer than yellow pine with 80 lbf.

 Even though pine wood has similar strength as poplar, it dents easily.
 They tend to crack and split when they dry.

-They’re very sensitive to temperature levels.
 Therefore, Poplar is better than pinewood when it comes to interior and exterior furniture in terms of strength and durability.

 Is Poplar Stronger than Oak?